Benefits of a Praying Woman

 That moment changed me.
 I didn’t fully understand WHY I had to pray everyday.
 And, I got prophetic words later saying I was called to “intercession,” but for a while I thought prayer was just repetitive or boring.

 But now?
 I see it as one of the highest honors.
 It’s a privilege to take God’s heart, carry it, and cry out for it to appear on earth.
 Prayer connects me to what pains God’s, but also His plan to fix it.
 I sense atmospheres and spiritual shifts, and take those burdens to Him.
-In return, He gives me peace that surpasses all understanding—and the kind of discernment that humbles me.
-Sometimes I wonder how Jesus knew so much about people and still chose to love them.
+In return, He gives me peace that surpasses all understanding—and the kind of discernment that humbles + protects me.
+Sometimes, I can’t understand how Jesus knew so much about people and still chose to love them.
 Yet through prayer, I begin to understand.

-You’re here on purpose, and that’s because you carry the heart of an intercessor.
-Your prayers are powerful and effective.
+I share my story because ours is different, but I believe we’re similar.
+I also believe you’re here on purpose, and that’s because you carry the heart of an intercessor.
+Do you truly believe it yet, that your prayers are powerful and effective?

-Through scripture, we see how a woman who prays is powerful in the Bible and can move mountains.
+Through scripture, we see how women who pray are powerful in the Bible and can move mountains.
 This article will explore the power of a praying woman through biblical stories and truths so you can recognize the spiritual authority, honor, and beauty of your calling.

 Who is a praying woman?